smian0/mcp-agile-flow/ai-docs/epic-7-memory-graph-removal/story-4-update-docs.md

 - User: Create a new epic to remove the memory graph from the MCP server
 - AI: Created Epic-7-memory-graph-removal with story-4 for updating documentation
+- User: Update documentation to reflect memory graph removal
+- AI: Updated arch.md, prd.md, brd.md, and README.md to remove knowledge graph references and add notes about it being moved to a separate MCP server